-Today, a fragmented and increasingly fractious society has devolved repeatedly into mob rule, and consensus decision-making, resulting from nefarious influencers and vested interests carefully shaping the narrative.
-Through the power of ubiquitous, unceasing flows of modern media — and the power to limit, censor, or unify every aspect of the messaging process toward profitable or otherwise predetermined ends — the public isn’t entirely aware of their complicity in their crimes against…themselves.
+Today, a fragmented and increasingly fractious society has devolved repeatedly into mob rule, and consensus decision-making, resulting from well-paid actors, nefarious influencers, and vested interests carefully shaping the narrative.
+Through the power of ubiquitous, unceasing flows of modern media – and the power to limit, censor, or unify every aspect of the messaging process toward profitable or otherwise predetermined ends – the public isn’t entirely aware of their complicity in their crimes against…themselves.

 Eugyppius puts it quite eloquently:

 No other political system could have given rise to containment, as we experience it in the West.
 First-world democracies are anything but systems for channelling the will of the people.
 Instead, with the rise of mass media and mass society, they have become elaborate ‘consensus-farming’ operations.
 Unique in history, they are governing systems that use mass media to call into being the phenomenon of public opinion, which is then shaped by a combination of propaganda and political participation into a tool of governance and consensus in its own right.
 The majority is thus first acclimated to the agenda of the state, and then deployed to enforce governmental directives and to repress dissidents, the non-compliant and, increasingly, even the disinterested.
 Corona containment is an obvious product of a system like this, depending as it does on widely distributed consensus policies that are enforced less by the police than by enthusiastic majorities deputised by the media.

 With ever-increasing amounts of data, and the ability to surveil and collect information as to the most intimate details of our lives, why and how we make decisions about everything important to us is up for grabs.